MarlonKr/ReportGPT/README.md

 - *Overlap size*: The size of the overlapping tokens which are used to catch otherwise missing context
 - *Topic of interest*: The information that the user is looking for.
 Can be quite specific.
 - *Format*: The final format of the output.
 A 'report' format is default, can be changed to any other output format (e.g. table, bullet points, or even a poem).

+## Ideas and TODO's
+- [ ] Implement redundancy check for crawling and refining processes
+- [ ] Allow multiple PDF reports to be merged into a single report
+- [ ] Incorporate missed answers iteratively
+- [ ] Translate user input (if not in English)
+- [ ] Report output translation (if needed)

 ## Contributing